MEF-GIT/MEF-LSO-Legato-SDK/README.md

 - `COPYRIGHT` - Copyright 2020 MEF Forum
 - `LICENSE` - Contains a copy of the Apache 2.0 license
 - `README` - This file
-- `serviceApi` - Definitions of the API are found in this directory
+- `serviceApi` - Definitions of the APIs are found in this directory, provided as yaml files.
-  - `catalog` - Contains the API definitions for querying and retrieving _Service-Specification_ instances from the service catalog system in the SOF.
-  - `inventory` - Contains the API definitions for querying and retrieving _Service_ instances from the service inventory system in the SOF.
-  - `order` - Contains the API definitions for posting _Service-Order_ request to the service order system in the SOF.
-Each _Service-Order_ contains one or more _Service-Order-Items_, each of which specifies the Service instance (and its characteristics) to be added/updated/deleted.
-  - `common` - Contains the API definitions for registering _Notification-Listeners_ to be called-back when the specified condition occurs.
-Also common API resources and error definition can be found here.
-- `serviceSchema` - Contains JSON schema (draft 7) files for
+- `serviceSchema` - Contains JSON schema (draft 7) files for service specifications.
-  - SD-WAN Services
-  - Carrier Ethernet Services
-  - L1 Connectivity Services.
-  - IP/IP-VPN Services
 - `documentation` - documentation including API/Schema developer guides and openapi-tools generated API descriptions in markdown format
   - `supportingStandards` - The rest of documents and standards.
-- `generated\staticBinding` - contains automatically generated (with help of the open source [Sonata Blending Tool](https://github.com/Amartus/SonataBlendingTool)), not normative static bindings of envelope APIs with Service payloads.
+- `generated`
+  - `staticBinding` - No longer provided - please visit [LSO Marketplace](http://lso.mef.net) to use self-blending possibility.
+  - `security` - A not normative version of the standard APIs including the security profiles as required by MEF 128.
+Provided for evaluation.

 ## Issues, questions, and Feedback